axboe/fio/HOWTO.rst

     Set the percentage of I/O that will be issued with the highest priority.
     Default: 0.
 A single value applies to reads and writes.
 Comma-separated values may be specified for reads and writes.
-For this option to be effective, NCQ priority must be supported and enabled, and `direct=1' option must be used. fio must also be run as the root user.
+For this option to be effective, NCQ priority must be supported and enabled, and the :option:`direct` option must be set. fio must also be run as the root user.
 Unlike slat/clat/lat stats, which can be tracked and reported independently, per priority stats only track and report a single type of latency.
 By default, completion latency (clat) will be reported, if :option:`lat_percentiles` is